bhagyeshsp/sisyphus-consulting/pages/terms.md

 - If termination is initiated by you, **50% of the remaining fees** for the project period will become due within 14 days.

 ### 8. No Guarantee of Results
-We do not guarantee any specific outcomes (e.g., leads, revenue, or performance metrics) from our services.
+We do not guarantee any specific outcomes (e.g., business efficiency, leads, revenue, or performance metrics) from our services.
 You are responsible for implementing and acting on our recommendations. **Sisyphus Consulting Pvt.
 Ltd.** is not liable for any losses resulting from using or failing to use our recommendations.

 ### 9. Content Ownership
 You will own all deliverables created specifically for your project.
 However, we may incorporate reusable code, libraries, or templates into your project, for which we grant you a **non-exclusive, perpetual license** to use.
 This does not extend to rights over our proprietary tools or methodologies.

 ### 10. Limitation on Liability
-Our liability is limited to correcting the deliverables or refunding the fees you’ve paid to us, subject to a maximum of the fees paid.
+Our liability is limited to correcting the deliverables.
+If correction is not possible or impractical, then our liability is limited to a refund any fees you paid to us related to that specific deliverable in question, subject to a maximum of the fees paid.
 We are not liable for **indirect, incidental, special, or consequential damages**, including loss of profits.

 ### 11. Indemnification
 You agree to indemnify us against any claims, including intellectual property disputes, arising from materials or data you provide.